niiknow/ajenticp/README.md

 For any issue or help with Ajenti: https://github.com/ajenti/ajenti

 phpMyAdmin is setup as a Website on port 9001.
-In order to use phpMyAdmin for the first time, you will need to go to Ajenti Websites tab, apply the config so that Ajenti generate the nginx config for this site.
-Then restart php7.0-fpm service and start nginx service.
-Goto MySQL tab and create a new user, let say 'ajenti'@'localhost' with your own password and "RUN" the statement: "GRANT ALL PRIVILEGES ON *.* TO 'ajenti'@'localhost' WITH GRANT OPTION; FLUSH PRIVILEGES;" and now you can login with user ajenti on port 9001.
+Goto MySQL tab and create a new user logging in to phpMyAdmin, let say 'ajenti'@'localhost' with your own password.
+Then in the "RUN" box, execute the statement: "GRANT ALL PRIVILEGES ON *.* TO 'ajenti'@'localhost' WITH GRANT OPTION; FLUSH PRIVILEGES;"

 # Inspired by
-[WhatPanel] (https://github.com/paimpozhil/WhatPanel) - but instead of CentOS, I focus on simplifying deployment with latest Ubuntu LTS.
+[WhatPanel](https://github.com/paimpozhil/WhatPanel) - but instead of CentOS, I focus on simplifying deployment with latest Ubuntu LTS.

 # Benefits
 So you own a cheap VPS and has setuped your perfect server.
 Your VPS provider doesn't have snapshot backup or provide little to no backup; and you don't want to mess with your server current configuration.
 Docker comes to the rescue.
 You can use this project or similar to provide a stable and secure environment for hosting.